 What can independent pharmacists do to better meet performance metrics?

 Andros: It may sound obvious, but just being aware of what metrics you’ll be evaluated on is key.
 It’s also important to be proactive and identify patients who are likely to be nonadherent.
 What can you do to prevent that?
 It may include medication synchronization or added prescription counseling.
-You can also use your pharmacy management systems or other technology to help identify patients at risk of being nonadherent.
+You can also use your

 What kind of operational challenges are independent pharmacists facing these days?
 What tactics can they use to overcome them?